baigelbytes1/baigelbytes/content/blog/ancientWisdom1_Aristotle.md

 Societies and individuals today still struggle with frighteningly similar problems to the ones faced by people thousands of years in the past and across multiple civilisations around the world.

-In this series, I will attempt to uncover the people, traditions, philosophies and ultimately solutions to the key problems people face today that the philosophers, sages, warriors, kings and pheasants figured out eon’s past.
+In this series, I will attempt to uncover the people, traditions, philosophies and ultimately solutions to the key problems people face today that the philosophers, sages, warriors, kings and pheasants figured out in eon’s past.

 As you read through the articles I will post in this series you might, like me, be surprised at just how similar the lives of these ancient seekers of wisdom were to ours and how much more extreme their situations sometimes were.

-Captivate your imagination and awe as you take this journey with me, exploring the wisdom of the ages.
+Captivate your imagination and learn from the records of history as you take this journey with me, exploring the wisdom of the ages.

 &nbsp;